The upcoming list is incomplete, but it serves as a sampling of things in which Uniondale's Aljamain Sterling has had to endure of late.

-Sterling took those words to heart, needing just 88 seconds to submit Sandhagen in their bantamweight bout Saturday night at the UFC Apex in Las Vegas.
+How did the Sterling deal with it all?
+By needing just 88 seconds to submit No. 4 Cory Sandhagen at UFC 250 late Saturday night before an empty UFC Apex in Las Vegas.